soft-eng-practicum/softdev2-resources/content/workshops/docker/_index.md

 Other resources can also be containerized in this way.
 In one container the path `/bin/bash` could point to the Bourne Again Shell executable while in another container the file might not exist.
 This determination is made at the kernel level and completely transparent to the processes running inside the container.

-While a technical understanding of the technologies mentioned above isn't necessary to effectively use Docker, it often helps in understanding the "why" aspect of many components of Docker.
-For more details on how containers can be implemented, check out this [video](https://www.youtube.com/watch?v=8fi7uSYlOdc) where a simple version of Docker is implemented in Go.
+While a technical understanding of the technologies mentioned above isn't necessary to effectively use Docker, it often helps in understanding the "why" component.
+For details on how containers can be implemented, check out this [video](https://www.youtube.com/watch?v=8fi7uSYlOdc) where a simple version of Docker is written using Go.

 {{% /section %}}